PEDASI/app-iotorgs-map/README.md

 $ python3 -m http.server
 ```

+By default, this will run the web server on port 8000.

 ## Using the Application

 Then using a web browser:

-* If hosting the application locally, go to [http://localhost:8000].
+* If hosting the application locally on port 8000, go to http://localhost:8000.
 * If accessing the application via GitHub's gh-pages, go to [https://southampton-rsg.github.io/app-iotorgs-map/].

 You can then enter a UK city name and your PEDASI Application or User API key, and click submit to